 How to Use the Money Manager Worksheet

-The image below shows an example of to fill out this money management worksheet.
+The image below shows an example of how to fill out this money management worksheet.
 It's basically just a simple register ... except that it lets you keep track of up to four separate balances at once.
-The example below shows a case where Tommy is putting a portion of his allowance and other money into (1) Saving for college (2) General Savings, (3) Savings for a New Bike, and (4) Spending.
+The example below shows a case where Tommy is putting a portion of his allowance and other money into (1) Savings for college, (2) General Savings, (3) Savings for a New Bike, and (4) Spending.

 Example